 - Transitional Quality Assurance System (TQAS) QA Agreement

-The completion of TETB’s Executive Self-Evaluation (ESE) in January 2018 has supported the goal to achieve a transparent documented approach to QA by identifying and evaluating the areas of quality assurance that require attention, including the governance and management of QA.
-The Quality Improvement Plan (QIP) for 2018, which resulted from the ESE, now provides TETB with a priority roadmap that will support TETB in meeting its statutory requirements for the establishment and operation of internal QA procedures.
+The completion of TETB’s Executive Self-Evaluation (ESE) in January 2018 has supported the goal to achieve a transparent, robust and fully documented approach to QA by identifying and evaluating the areas of quality assurance that required attention, including the governance and management of QA.
+The Quality Improvement Plan (QIP) which resulted from this evaluative exercise, provided TETB with a priority roadmap to guide the ETB in meeting its obligations for the establishment and operation of updated internal QA procedures.

-The development and implementation of an effective QA framework that is supported by documented policies and procedures for the ETB across all FET provision will be an ongoing project and will be continually guided by local needs and national agreements.
+The development and implementation of an effective QA framework that is supported by documented policies and procedures for the ETB across all FET provision will be an ongoing project and will be continually guided by local needs, national agreements and quality improvement plans.